This privacy notice explains how we use any personal information we collect about you.

-- B&CE Holdings Limited (B&CE), which is the provider of the Scheme.
+- People’s Financial Services Limited (PFS), which is part of the B&CE Group (B&CE).
 B&CE has been providing workplace pensions to employers for over 30 years.
 The Scheme helps employers to comply with their duties under the government’s automatic enrolment rules.
-B&CE provides the services of B&CE Financial Services Limited to run the Scheme.
+B&CE provides the services of B & C E Financial Services Limited to run the Scheme.

 - The People’s Pension Trustee Limited (the Trustee), which is an independent corporate trustee that looks after all aspects of the Scheme.
 The Trustee ensures that the Scheme is run in the best interests of its members, and in line with the Scheme rules and the law.

 In this privacy notice, when we mention B&CE we mean PFS in its role as a data controller and (where appropriate) the other companies in the B&CE Group involved with the Scheme.

 The privacy notice explains how B&CE and the Trustee will use any personal data they collect from you – as the member – or from the employer who has enrolled you into the Scheme.
 It also covers any personal data we collect from the employer, adviser or intermediary who has set up or looks after the Scheme.
 The notice also explains how B&CE and the Trustee will comply with data protection law.

 The Trustee needs personal data about you and your employer to run the Scheme and pay benefits.
 In legal terms, the Trustee is a ‘data controller’ for this information.
 So, in this notice, the Trustee must explain some things about the personal data it holds, and your rights regarding the data.